 A crypto exchange guide should review all of the exchanges out there, so that you can find the right one for you.
 This review of Altilly consists of four parts: general info, fees, deposit methods and security.

 Altilly is an exchange from the Netherlands, with head quarters in Kerkrade.
 Netherlands has for a long time been one of the main cryptocurrency countries in Europe.
 Other exchanges from the Netherlands include LiteBit.eu, Bitonic, Deribit, Nocks, NLexch and Bitrush.

 This exchange’s main claim to fame is that they support trading in a very large number of cryptocurrencies (267 different ones).
 If you’re looking for a more exotic altcoin to trade, chances are that you will find it here.

 This exchange’s fee offering and security score is amazing.
 The most troubling issue is the liquidity at the platform, especially considering that Altilly has been around since May 2018.
-On the date of writing this review, 18 April 2019, the 24 hour trading volume at the platform was only approx. USD 24,600.
+On the date of first writing this review, 18 April 2019, the 24 hour trading volume at the platform was only approx. USD 24,600.
 Needless to say, this is a very low number and it is not even sufficient to place Altilly on the list of the top 200 exchanges in the world sorted in order of highest 24 hour trading volumes.
 As a comparison, OKEx Exchange’s 24 hour trading volume on the same date was USD 1.1 billion.

-On 8 June 2019, the liquidity had quadrupled compared to 18 April 2019 (see the picture below from 8 June 2019, stating that the 24 hour trading volume was USD 86,255) but there’s still a lot of distance to cover in order to have an attractive liquidity at the platform:
+On 8 June 2019, the liquidity had quadrupled compared to 18 April 2019 (see the picture below from 8 June 2019, stating that the 24 hour trading volume was USD 86,255).
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume was USD 46.4 million (according to Coinmarketcap).
+This is an absolutely amazing improvement.
+Wow!

 Altilly does not list US-investors as prohibited from trading.
 However, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.